 Before her appointment to lead the Media and Entertainment Commission, Menin served for two years as Commissioner of the New York City Department of Consumer Affairs (DCA), the nation’s largest municipal consumer affairs agency.
 As DCA Commissioner, she launched groundbreaking initiatives to protect consumers and was instrumental in implementing the Paid Sick Leave Law, the Small Business Relief Package to reduce fines on businesses, and the Living Wage Executive Order.

-Under Menin’s stewardship, DCA achieved a remarkable turnaround by reducing fines on businesses by one third while increasing consumer restitution by 70 percent.
+Under Commissioner Menin’s stewardship, DCA achieved a remarkable turnaround by reducing fines on businesses by one third while increasing consumer restitution by 70 percent.
 In addition, she launched the City's first expanded Earned Income Tax initiative, creating an outreach program that resulted in an extraordinary 50 percent increase in New Yorkers using the City's free tax centers and returning $260 million to low-income New Yorkers.
-Menin also launched investigations into not-for-profit colleges, debt collectors, and other industries preying on New Yorkers.
+She also launched investigations into not-for-profit colleges, debt collectors, and other industries preying on New Yorkers.

-An accomplished lawyer and community leader, Menin began her career in 1992 as a regulatory attorney at Wiley, Rein & Fielding in Washington D.C., and worked as Senior Regulatory Attorney at Colgate-Palmolive in New York City beginning in 1995.
+An accomplished lawyer and community leader, she began her career in 1992 as a regulatory attorney at Wiley, Rein & Fielding in Washington D.C., and worked as Senior Regulatory Attorney at Colgate-Palmolive in New York City beginning in 1995.

 Menin earned her B.A.
 Magna Cum Laude at Columbia University and her J.D. at Northwestern University School of Law.
 She lives in Manhattan with her husband and three children.